Inverse-LLaVA: Rethinking Multimodal Alignment via Text-to-Vision Mapping

 Architecture

 Architecture comparison between LLaVA and Inverse-LLaVA.
-LLaVA employs a two-stage training approach with alignment pretraining followed by instruction fine-tuning, where vision and text tokens are concatenated before being fed to the LLM.
+LLaVA employs a two-stage training approach with alignment pre-training followed by instruction fine-tuning, where vision and text tokens are concatenated before being fed to the LLM.
 In contrast, Inverse-LLaVA uses single-stage training with text-guided visual fusion in intermediate layers, where vision information is integrated through learnable text-to-vision projections and combined with original hidden states via residual connections.
+Fire icons denote trainable components, while snowflake icons denote frozen components.

 Results